EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 - "How can I easily compare two codes files?"
 - "Which buttons do I push in PlatformIO?"
 objectives:
-- "Download PlatformIO and Atom.
+- "Download PlatformIO and VSCode.
 Test PlatformIO."
 keypoints:
 - "PlatformIO provides an Integrated Development Environment (IDE) that combines all the capabilities of the Arduino IDE along with many advanced capabilities of a code editor that you will come to appreciate."
 ---